top of page

 1. An accurate digital weighing scale

 As much as soapmaking is an art form, it is also precise science.
-To make soaps that ultimately turn out well, ingredients must be measured in weight and not in volumes.
+To make soaps that ultimately turn out well, ingredients must be measured by weight and not in volume.
 This calls for an accurate digital weighing scale.
 I usually have 2 scales handy - one to measure out the oils & additives where precision can be relaxed a bit.
 And another to measure out lye & essential oils where accuracy is so important.

-Here’s an example of a scale I use for oils & additivesAnd here’s a pocket scale I use for lye & essential oils
+Here’s an example of a scale I use for oils & additives and here’s a pocket scale I use for lye & essential oils

 2. An immersion stick blender